-He helps his clients with various medical consitions associated with being overweight, such as diabetes type 1 & 2, hypertension, obesity and medical syndrome.
+He helps his clients with various medical conditions associated with being overweight, such as diabetes type 1 & 2, hypertension, obesity and metabolic syndrome.
 He wrote a book that is available on Amazon called “A Low Carbohydrate, Ketogenic Diet Manual.”

 4. Dr. Peter Defty

 GM of VESPA, (a company that makes all natural amino acid supplements), a nutrition expert and ultra athlete who developed a safe, healthy approach to fat adaption for endurance athletes called “Optimized Fat Metabolism” (OFM).
 Peter got into running circa 2000, going from carb burner with poor results to a fat burner with success in racing.
 He competed in the Western States 100, among many other events, and also coaches ultra athletes on using fat as fuel.